Vehicle Dynamics #

 Add-on components modifying the vehicle's handling and behavior.

-You could write your own add-on components easily if the provided components don't fit your needs or you need other features.
+You can write your own add-on components easily if the provided components don't fit your needs or you need other features.

 VPAntiRollBar #